daberer/qa4sm-reader/README.rst

 Installation
 ============

-This package should be installable through pip (not yet tough, see development):
+This package should be installable through pip

 .. code::